Arun-Atwal/Electrochemical-Impedance-Spectroscopy-Automation/README.md

 # Electrochemical-Impedance-Spectroscopy-Automation
- Scripts for automating an EIS setup with Linkam stages, for the Department of Physics, University of Cambridge
+ Scripts for automating an EIS setup with Linkam stages, for the Department of Physics, University of Cambridge\
+ Please see README.pdf